horgh/catbox/README.md

 Yet another IRC server!
 I'm creating it because I enjoy working with IRC and I thought it would be good practice.
-I run a small IRC network, and it would be nice to be able to write my own server for it.
+I run a small IRC network, and it would be nice to have my own server for it.
 Right now I use ircd-ratbox.

 The main ideas I plan for it are (in no particular order):